jdavredbeard/jira-graph-viz/README.md

 - links between ticket nodes are color coded by link type:
 - node radius is coded by issuetype:

-By default, jira-graph-viz pulls data from Atlassian's public service desk jira at https://jira.atlassian.com.

-- To point jira-graph-viz at your jira instance, edit `instance/config.ini`
-  - replace `url` field value with the base url of your jira instance
-  - enter authenication details in the `username` and `password` fields
 - To configure the visualization for your jira data, in `jira_graph_viz/static/constants.js`:
     - update `STATUSCOLORS` dictionary with each ticket status from your instance and the color you want associated with them.
     - update`RADIALFORCERADIUS` dictionary with each ticket status from your instance and the associated radial force radius you want associated with it (meaning, the radius of the circle to which tickets of that status should be attracted)